the-pudding/svelte-starter/README.md

 import name from "../stores/name.js";
 ```

 - `prefersReducedMotion`: returns a boolean if the user has this CSS media query enabled or not.
-Usage:

 - `viewport`: returns an object `{ width, height }` of the viewport dimensions.
 It is debounced for performance.
-Usage:

 - `scrollY`: returns an number window vertical scroll position.
 It is throttled using rAF for performance.

-Usage:
+- `elapsed`: returns an number that represents the milliseconds elapsed since the timer was first instantiated.

 ## Notes